 Always speak to your applicants directly so they can envision themselves doing the job they’re applying for.

-While it’s necessary to list a general job description, the majority of your ad should speak about your company’s core values, mission, the benefits and perks of working with you and why it’s such a cool place to be.
+While it’s necessary to list a general job description, the majority of your ad should speak about your company’s core values, mission, the benefits and perks of working with you, and why it’s such a cool place to be.

 This sounds like common sense, but it’s also backed by evidence.
-In a recent study from the University of Vermont, researchers looked at 56 job ads where 991 respondents applied for work.
+In a study from the University of Vermont, researchers looked at 56 job ads where 991 respondents applied for work.

 2. Mind the design

 In interesting research done by Software Advice, 51% of respondents claim they would find an ad with images more appealing than one without them.

-For 30% of respondents, they would be most attracted to your company’s products or services.
+For 30% of respondents, they would be most attracted to the company’s products or services.
 If you’re in IT and you don’t think screenshots and lines of code would be that impressive – think again!

 Of course, not everyone has a team of designers at hand, ready to create a beautiful job ad page.
-However, with services such as Fiverr or Dribbble, there’s no excuse for not having a great job ad design.
+However, with services such as Fiverr or Dribbble, there’s no excuse for not having a great job ad design!